Derived isogenies between abelian varieties: Introduction

 \subsection{Derived Torelli theorem}

 Let $X$ be an algebraic variety over an algebraically closed field $k$.
 The bounded derived category $\bdc(X)$ of coherent sheaves on $X$ is studied as an important invariant attached to $X$.
 For $X$ a smooth projective variety with ample canonical or anticanonical sheaf, Bondal--Orlov \cite[Theorem 2.5]{BO01} has shown that if then $X_1\cong X_2$.
-Therefore, additional (i.e., non-geometric) derived equivalences only occur in other cases, among them, important ones include hyper-K{\"a}hler varieties (e.g., K3 surfaces) and abelian varieties.
+Therefore, additional, non-geometric derived equivalences can only occur in other cases.
+Important examples include hyper-K{\"a}hler varieties, such as K3 surfaces, and abelian varieties.
 For abelian varieties, a fundamental result proved by Orlov \cite[Theorem 2.19]{Orl02} and Polishchuk \cite[Theorem 4.3]{Pol96} is that two abelian varieties $X_1$ and $X_2$ are derived equivalent if and only if there is a symplectic isomorphism

 This is known as \emph{the derived Torelli theorem} for abelian varieties.